bearsunday/BEAR.Skeleton/README.md

 Configuration
 ----------------------------

-Even though there is a `config` folder with several runtime modes catered for, here you can add database settings and the like.
+Even though there is a `var/config` folder with several runtime modes catered for, here you can add database settings and the like.
 But please do not be fooled that a configuration with an idea of state is how a BEAR.Sunday application works.

 The values in here are injected by the relevant module.